 It’s tough being a toddler.
 Having your every need met doesn’t allow for much downtime.
 How can you find space to take care of you?
-When’s the last time you gave yourself permission to make sure your nails were sharp enough to draw blood?
+When was the last time you gave yourself permission to make sure your nails were sharp enough to draw blood?
 How long has it been since you nourished your body with a non-food item that resulted in a panicked call to Poison Control?
 As a busy toddler myself, sometimes my self-care gets pushed to the back burner of the play kitchen.
 Here are a few tips on how the most active toddlers among us can take care of themselves for a change.

 1. Maximize the relaxation of your nightly bath with a warm cup of bathwater.